erickim713/DesignProject/dp7/README.md

 	* Actually we wanted to add SNS-like features, but it was beyond the scope of this class, so we omitted.
 However, it definitely is a notable feature.
 * P5 : When days not drank are selected on the calendar, there is no feedback that the selected date has no information/record. (low)
 	* Can be improved by making the dates unselectable.
-* P6 : some customisable settings would be helpful (mid)
+* P6 : Some customisable settings would be helpful (mid)
-	* need a settings page where type of recordings can be modified, time when recording automatically ends can be modified as well and  also setting where the user’s home is will also be helpful for GPS tracking.
+	* Need a settings page where type of recordings can be modified, time when recording automatically ends can be modified as well and  also setting where the user’s home is will also be helpful for GPS tracking.

  **Inconvience and potential error
 * P7 : Days drank marked on calendar disappears when clicking on other dates or clicking on previous/next month buttons (low)
-	* minor bug that should be fixed by connecting the calendar to the database
+	* Minor bug that should be fixed by connecting the calendar to the database
 * P8 : How to prevent accidentally pressing stop record, because the user is drunk. (low)
-	* idea : add a “slide to unlock” kind of feature to lock the phone while recording
+	* Idea : add a “slide to unlock” kind of feature to lock the phone while recording
 * P9 : Navigating and exploring the history page with the time slider that synchronises with the map was not familiar for the first time users (low)
 	* Users did quickly get used to it.
 However, there might be too many things ( 3 different UIs) that are changing at the same time.
 * P10 : First time users feel like the app is missing some instructional information. (mid)
 	* Create a simple info page under the menu bar